Aaron98990/ways-of-the-game/misconduct.md

 If the assistant referee has their flag up and the referee misses it (e.g for dissent) and play restarted, the sanction can still be given.

-An additional (rare) exception is listed in the [advantage section](/advantage) when a free kick is taken quickly and there is a goal-scoring scoring opportunity and the referee has not stopped the restart/taken the card outs.
-The [advantage section](/advantage) also discusses committing two cautionable offense at close proximity but not at the same time (often times after an advantage) and committing two cautionable offenses at the same time.
+An additional (rare) exception is listed in the [advantage section](/advantage) when a free kick is taken quickly and there is a goal-scoring opportunity and the referee has not stopped the restart/taken the card outs.
+The [advantage section](/advantage) also discusses committing two cautionable offense at close proximity but not at the same time (often after an advantage) and committing two cautionable offenses at the same time.

 ## Mass Confrontations